 - Lessons in your chosen subjects

-- A number of individual study periods
+- A number of individual study periods in school

 Assemblies and Tutor Periods